gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 ### First steps with Jupyter and Julia

-If you modify `divand` module, restart the kernel to make sure latest version is used (remember, Julia does some compilations).
+If you modify `DIVAnd` module, restart the kernel to make sure latest version is used (remember, Julia does some compilations).

 #### Updating Julia